KasunDA/rent-apartments-manager-portal/README.md

 Tenants-manager is application for the management of the tenants in the apartment.It allows you to track rent, bills, and other expenses for the residents and the landlord.

+This application was created in order to evaluate project at university.
+It contains only the required functionality.

 ### Installation

 * Install Node.js